samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 - [Stunned](#StunnedCondition)
 - [Unconscious](#UnconsciousCondition)

-A condition doesn’t stack with itself; a recipient either has a condition or doesn’t.
+A condition doesn't stack with itself; a recipient either has a condition or doesn't.
 The Exhaustion condition is an exception to that rule. *See also* chapter 1 ("[Conditions](/sources/dnd/phb-2024/playing-the-game#Conditions)").

 ---

 ### Cone [Area of Effect]

 A Cone is an [area of effect](#AreaofEffect) that extends in straight lines from a point of origin in a direction its creator chooses.
-A Cone’s width at any point along its length is equal to that point’s distance from the point of origin.
+A Cone's width at any point along its length is equal to that point's distance from the point of origin.
 For example, a Cone is 15 feet wide at a point along its length that is 15 feet from the point of origin.
 The effect that creates a Cone specifies its maximum length.

-A Cone’s point of origin isn’t included in the area of effect unless its creator decides otherwise.
+A Cone's point of origin isn't included in the area of effect unless its creator decides otherwise.

 ---

 ### Cover

 Cover provides a degree of protection to a target behind it.
-There are three degrees of cover, each of which provides a different benefit to a target: [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+2 bonus to AC and Dexterity saving throws), [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+5 bonus to AC and Dexterity saving throws), and [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) (can’t be targeted directly).
+There are three degrees of cover, each of which provides a different benefit to a target: [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+2 bonus to AC and Dexterity saving throws), [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+5 bonus to AC and Dexterity saving throws), and [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) (can't be targeted directly).
 If behind more than one degree of cover, a target benefits only from the most protective degree. *See also* chapter 1 ("[Combat](/sources/dnd/phb-2024/playing-the-game#Cover)").

 ---

 ### Crawling

-While you’re crawling, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)). *See also* "[Speed](#Speed)."
+While you're crawling, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)). *See also* "[Speed](#Speed)."

 ---

 ### Creature

-Any being in the game, including a player’s character, is a creature. *See also* "[Creature Type](#CreatureType)."
+Any being in the game, including a player's character, is a creature. *See also* "[Creature Type](#CreatureType)."

 ---

 ### Creature Type

 Every creature, including every player character, has a tag in the rules that identifies the type of creature it is.
 Most player characters are of the Humanoid type.
-These are the game’s creature types:
+These are the game's creature types:

 - Aberration
 - Beast